ClaraMarquardt/LV2O/README.md

 * Base Dependencies: Homebrew, Xcode (command line tools), gcc, Java SDK

 # Other Dependencies
-* Dependencies which are pre-installed on all MacOSX platforms: Perl, awk
+* Dependencies which are pre-installed on all MacOSX platforms: perl, gawk
 * Excel
 * Gmail account with external imap support: The LV2O application is designed to interface with a gmail account which has been configured to allow external applications to connect through imap (see to configure: